 It is not just an impulsive approach to gestural mark making, but the love of material and process that trumps the imagery.
 My work is a process of layering; layering thoughts, memories, and ideas with sensual materials, which motivate the paintings.
 I want to convey that the nonobjective nature of these works is much more than a quick gesture.
 I want the work to spark or generate an idea of its own.
 My obsession to make a surplus of marks creates form that becomes an abstraction of the idea.

 About the Artist

-Stacey Fletcher Reynolds is an Assistant Professor of Painting & Drawing at Daytona State College.
-Fletcher received a Master of Fine Arts in Painting & Drawing from the University of Tennessee, Knoxville, in 2003, and a Bachelor of Fine Arts in Painting & Drawing from Valdosta State University, Valdosta Georgia, in 2000.
-Fletcher has exhibited in many group, juried, and solo exhibitions, in the United States and abroad, including an International Painting Residency in Chelm Poland.
-Fletcher has been selected and given the opportunity to juror many different exhibitions, and her work itself, is now part of public and private art collections.
-Her work has been given many awards, including being published in a juried selection of International Visual Artists in Studio Visit Magazine.
+Stacey Fletcher is a Professor of 2D Studio Arts at Daytona State College.
+She received a Master of Fine Arts in Painting and Drawing from the University of Tennessee, Knoxville, in 2003, and a Bachelor of Fine Arts in Painting & Drawing from Valdosta State University, Valdosta Georgia, in 2000.
+Fletcher has exhibited in many group and solo exhibitions in the United States and abroad, including an International Painting Residency in Chelm, Poland.
+Her work is also included in a number of public and private art collections.
+Fletcher has received many awards and recognitions for her work and was also published in a juried selection of International Visual Artists in Studio Visit Magazine.

 Past Exhibitions at Arts on Douglas